lagonapp/lagon/packages/docs/pages/examples.md

 This example uses [Nuxt](https://nuxt.com), the intuitive web framework for Vue, with SSR via Lagon's preset.
 [See the code](https://github.com/lagonapp/lagon/tree/main/examples/nuxt)

+### Nuxt Complex

+This example uses [Nuxt](https://nuxt.com) with multiple pages, layouts, api routes and more.
+[See the code](https://github.com/lagonapp/lagon/tree/main/examples/nuxt-complex)

 ### Rakkas

 This example uses [Rakkas](https://rakkasjs.org), a React framework powered by Vite, with SSR via Lagon's adapter.
 [See the code](https://github.com/lagonapp/lagon/tree/main/examples/rakkas)